-Criterion 6.3 Forced, bonded or compulsory labor
+Criterion 6.3 Forced, bonded or compulsory labour

-INDICATOR REQUIREMENT 6.3.1 Number of incidences of forced, 70 bonded 71 or compulsory labor None
+INDIC CATOR REQUIREMENT 6.3.1 Number of incidences of forced, 63 bonded 64 or compulsory labour None

-Rationale - Forced labor - such as slavery, debt bondage and human trafficking - is a serious concern in many industries and regions of the world.
-The elimination of all forms of forced or compulsory labor is one of the core principles of the ILO "Declaration on Fundamental Principles and Rights at Work."
-Ensuring that contracts are clearly articulated and understood by workers is critical to determining that labor is not forced.
+Rationale - Forced labour such as slavery, debt bondage and human trafficking, is a serious concern in many industries and regions of the world.
+The elimination of all forms of forced or compulsory labour is one of the core principles of the ILO "Declaration on Fundamental Principles and Rights at Work."
+Ensuring that contracts are clearly articulated and understood by workers is critical to determining that labour is not forced.
 The inability of a worker to freely leave the workplace and/or an employer withholding original identity documents of workers are indicators that employment may not be at-will.
-Adherence to these policies shall indicate that an aquaculture operation is not using forced, bonded or compulsory labor forces.
+Adherence to these policies shall indicate that an aquaculture operation is not using forced, bonded or compulsory labour forces.